 Since 2005, Delta has reduced its jet fuel consumption, leading to a 9 percent decrease in emissions as Delta works toward its long-term goal of reducing emissions.
 Delta is also investing in new, more fuel-efficient aircraft to optimize the use of jet fuel.
 In July of 2019, Delta flew the first of 20 carbon-neutral new aircraft delivery flights from the Airbus final assembly line in Mobile, Ala., utilizing sustainable aviation fuel and carbon offsets in coordination with Airbus and Air BP.

 These sustainability efforts have resulted in Delta being awarded the Vision for America Award by Keep America Beautiful in 2017 and the Captain Planet Foundation’s Superhero Corporate Award in 2018, as well as being named to the FTSE4Good Index five consecutive years and the Dow Jones Sustainability North America Index nine consecutive years.

-Northwest Advanced Bio-Fuels, LLC, a Delaware-based company and a wholly-owned subsidiary of U.S. Advanced Bio-Fuels, Inc. (USABIO) is in the process of developing second-generation, commercial-scale, cellulosic renewable bio-jet fuel refineries with the first project being developed in the Pacific Northwest.
+Northwest Advanced Bio-Fuels, LLC, a Delaware-based company, is in the process of developing second-generation, commercial-scale, cellulosic renewable bio-jet fuel refineries with the first project being developed in the Pacific Northwest.
 NWABF has assembled a world-class team of industry-leading technology companies for the Project to handle; front-end gasification, syngas cleaning, back-end Fischer-Tropsch technology and fuel upgrading to premium renewable SAF.
 NWABF is also deploying experienced world-class engineering and construction companies to design, construct, operate and maintain the first-of-its-kind facility in the State of Washington.